Yougu53/YODA/README.md

 Apply anchors

-To do:

 Evaluation

-Start with one activity A in isolation (walk, stand, up/down stairs, sit, ironing/brush teeth)
+Start with one activity A in isolation (walk, stand, up/down stairs, sit, ironing/brush teeth -- not included in PAMAP2)

-Train on  A plus ? (all other activities, maybe no other activities, maybe a smaller set)
+Train on  A plus Other

 Repeat for every occurrence of A in the test dataset